OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 Leave this shell open with the mmlink connection.

-16. In this step, you will open a new shell and enable <span title='Joint Test Action Group, Refers to the IEEE 1149.1 JTAG standard; Another FPGA configuration methodology.'>**JTAG** </span> over protocol.
-You must have Quartus  22.3 Programmer loaded on the Intel FPGA PAC D5005 server for local debugging.
+16. In this step, you will open a new shell and enable JTAG over protocol.
+You must have Quartus Prime Pro ®  22.3 Programmer loaded on the Intel® FPGA PAC D5005 server for local debugging.

 ```sh
 $ jtagconfig --add JTAG-over-protocol sti://localhost:0/intel/remote-debug/127.0.0.1:3333/0